weijiekoh/perpetualpowersoftau/README.md

 To raise a retrieval request, please raise an issue in this repo with the names of the files required.

+### Preserving the Data
+We have a network sharing the data via torrents, as an alternative to the S3 bucket.
+Volunteers to help with this are welcome to participate.
+See [here](./torrent_sharing.md)

 ## Logistics

 Each challenge file is about 97G in size and each response file is about 49G.
 An Azure compute VM (Standard F4s with 4 vcpus and 8GB memory) takes about 24 hours to generate.